 The GRPP is a graduate student fellowship program that supports research partnerships between faculty in CLA and students enrolled in graduate programs housed within the college, including CL and CSDS.
 The program provides a summer research stipend to CLA graduate students to support their professional, scholarly, and creative development while collaborating with a CLA faculty project advisor.

-Summer Language Fellowships provide students with the financial support necessary for enrolling in language courses during summer terms.
-Each fellowship includes a stipend of $3,000 as well as tuition and health benefits at the University of Minnesota.
+Summer Language Fellowships provide support to students enrolling in language courses during summer terms.
+Each fellowship is $4200.